danielpereiradotcom/danielpereiradotcom.github.io/cv.md

 					<h3>Developer, Developer, Developer</h3>
                     <h4>2011</h4>
 				</header>
+				<p>I worked as a Software Engineer in a startup team which became one of the fastest-growing software integration companies in Ireland in 2012.<br/>
-				<p>I used to be an IoT Developer before it be cool.
-I have worked on integration of 200 CCTV and fire alarms into a centralized application.</p>
+				Before the mainstream I used to be an IoT Developer.
+Firefighter, I worked on integration of 200 CCTV and fire alarms into a centralized application.</p>
 			</div>
 		</div>
 	</section>